StefanoDeVuono/rfc-example/README.md

 The solution involves three primary components:

-- Tokens: Analagous to a JWT the token will contain three parts: a public key generated from the final proof, metadata about the print number, and a signature.
+- Tokens: Similar to a JWT, the token will contain three parts: a public key generated from the final proof, metadata about the print number, and a signature.
 Content hashing will generate the public key, tying it to a particular artwork.
 The metadata will reflect the unique print number within the edition (ie: print 7/10 or 2/5) and other relevant information.
-Finally, a the content hash and metadata will be hashed by a private to make the print authentic.
+Finally, the content hash and metadata will be hashed by a private to make the print authentic.

     - Data Embedding: A unique identifier or hash is generated for each digital image and embedded into the image file using an imperceptible method (e.g., steganography[^5]).
 This process does not alter the image's visible content.